Cooking with Kitchen Staples

 4. Mexican Rice with Frozen Peas

 Break out the spices for this Traditional Mexican Rice dish made with frozen peas and chicken, simmered in a savory sauce of tomato paste, canned tomatoes, herbs and chicken broth.
-An easy recipe that can be served either as a side or a whole meal.
+An easy recipe that can be served either as a side or a whole meal right alongside an Authentic Mexican Rice and Beans recipe.
 Make sure to double up the recipe and prepare enough to have stored in the fridge for future meals.
 Mexican Rice is great as a burrito filling or to prepare enchiladas.

 5. Green Salad with Frozen Broccoli and Peas